saisusheelkode/Sai/README.md

 * Let me introduce myself.
 I am Sai Kode, a full time Ph.D. student in the Electrical and Computer Engineering Department at The University of Alabama in Huntsville in the area of aerospace dynamics and control systems.

-* I am conducting research under the supervision of Distinguished Prof. Yuri B. Shtessel, of Electrical and Computer Engineering Department at The University of Alabama in Huntsville

 ## Doctoral Research

 * This work mainly focuses on developing a novel MATLAB based Aerospace sliding mode control toolbox (SMC Aero).